geng-haoran/Simulately/docs/2_simulators/Genesis.md

 ![](imgs/genesis.gif)

-The document concludes that Genesis performs fast on both per-environment settings and parallel environment settings, with a total FPS scaling linearly with number of parallel environments up to over 32768 envs.
+The document concludes that Genesis performs fast on both per-environment and parallel environment settings, with a total FPS scaling linearly with number of parallel environments up to over 32768 envs.

 *Testing shows Genesis performs up to 8.8x faster than Maniskill in grasping-with-path-following scenario (gripper asked to follow simple motion trajectory)*